skiluvia/ai-case-study/README.md

 # ai-case-study
 Module-1-Challenge-ai-case-study

-# BUILT Robotics (CANVAS)
+# CANVAS
 ![Built Robotics](./images/buildroboticsimg.png?raw=true)

 ## Overview and Origin

-Construction is tough work that is only getting tougher.
-With skilled workers retiring at a record rate, we lack the workers needed to build critical infrastructure.
-This workforce gap leaves the construction industry in a constant state of catch-up as the safety of our roads, the resiliency of our energy, and the growth of our economy take a hit.

-Built believes that autonomy is the answer to narrowing the workforce gap and building with the same force construction had in the past.
-Robotics in the hands of skilled workers will revolutionize how we build: safer, smarter, and faster.
+Construction is a tough work that is only getting tougher.
+With skilled workers retiring at a record rate, there is lack the workers needed for manual labor.
+This workforce gap leaves the construction industry in a constant state of catch-up. **Canvas Construction** focus on drywall finishing process by reducing the number of days and manual labor that is required to achive the goal with a superb quality.
+Canvas Drywall finishing robot in the hands of skilled workers will revolutionize how buildings are built.

-BUILT Robotics (CANVAS) ia faily new company started in 2017.
+Canvas is faily new company and it started in 2017.
 It is primarily focused on construction industry.

-* When was the company incorporated?

 * Who are the founders of the company?
+- Kevin Albert is the founder and COE of the company.
+He focused on machines

 * How did the idea for the company (or project) come about?
+- Kevin from a robotic field and he was alway facinated by how robotics provided us capabilities we did not have.
+Robotics brings in mechanical and software enginering together.
+He learned how to design alogorythms where a robotic walking dog can navigate through a terrain.
+He compared this with construction environment where there are a lot uncertainty.
+Machines paired with Human takes the power from both sides.

+There were a few criteria the company looked at to come up with the design solution or what issue they are trying to address.

+* Dirty: This is always a messy work
+* Danger: Most drywall finisher end up at their retirement with orthopedic issues on the shoulders and arms, or even falling during work
+* Lack of innovation: How long there hasn't been any innovation
+* Repetition: It has been the same drywall, it is everywhere, and being finished the same way for decades.

 * How is the company funded?
 How much funding have they received?